 The service flow is shown in Figure 6.11.3-1 as following:

-AI service provider requests 6G system to train the AI model, by uploading the AI model, and optionally the training input data.
+A third-party service provider requests 6G system to train the AI model, by uploading the AI model, and optionally the training input data.

-AI model training service Function in 6G system determines to accept the request if the AI service provider is authorized.
+AI model training service Function in 6G system determines to accept the request if the third-party service provider is authorized.

-If authorized, AI model training service Function in 6G system starts to collect the training data from the appropriate sources e.g. RAN, 6G CN NF(s), UE or AI service provider.
+If authorized, AI model training service Function in 6G system starts to collect the training data from the appropriate sources e.g. RAN, 6G CN NF(s), UE or third-party service provider.
 Before collecting the training data, 6G system shall check user consent whether the data collection is authorized and required regulations related to the collection of the data e.g. including individuals privacy requirements.

 With user consent, AI model training service function starts to train the AI model with the collected data from step 3.

-AI model training service Function sends the trained AI model to AI service provider.
+AI model training service Function sends the trained AI model to the third-party service provider.